rhortal/immich-kiosk-image/README.md

 ## Setup

 1. Fork this repository
-2. Update the `YOUR_USERNAME` placeholder in workflows with your GitHub username
-3. Enable GitHub Actions in your repository
+2. Enable GitHub Actions in your repository
-4. The workflows will start automatically
+3. The workflows will start automatically

 ## Requirements